Invisible Biting Mites and Black Mold

-It's mould, I swear it is.
-You can't see it, but I bet if you keep looking, you'll find it hiding somewhere.
-It hides behind walls, under cabinets and refrigerators, and under carpet.
+You my not be able to see it, but I bet if you keep looking, you'll find mould hiding somewhere in the house.
+It hides behind walls, between layers of wallpaper, under cabinets and refrigerators, and under carpet.
 Don't forget to check the attic and basement.

 Does mold bite people?

-No, mold doesn't have teeth, but it can feel just like biting.
+No, mould doesn't have teeth, but it can feel just like a mild insect sting.

 What exactly is causing this skin-crawling sensation?